 For some people, though, these fun and imaginative designs just don’t seem to fit into their vision for their home.
-Luckily, options like the Blanc Blue Crackled Royal Makkum Delft tile exists.
+Luckily, options like the Blanc Blue Crackled Royal Makkum Delft tile exist.

-It preserves some of what is most loved about delft tile — the signature details in the corners, the antique-looking crackling — but with no center design, the effect is far more understated than is typical for Delft tile.
-A backsplash of these beautiful tiles showcases a sophisticated blend of minimalism and an appreciation of the history and culture of ceramics.
+It preserves some of what is most loved about Delft tile — the signature details in the corners, the antique-looking crackling — but with no center design, the effect is far more understated than is typical for Delft tile.
+The backsplash of these beautiful tiles showcases a sophisticated blend of minimalism and an appreciation of the history and culture of ceramics.

 Traveling southeast from the Netherlands and the tradition of delftware takes us to another country with an old, rich tile culture, Portugal.
 Traditional Iberian decorative ceramic tiles are called azulejos, and while they often (but not always) share the famous blue and white color scheme of the Delft tiles farther north, their show-stopping organic/geometric designs set them apart and likely come from the historical North African influence on Portuguese and Spanish design.